MDSU 2 hosts change of command ceremony

-230828-N-BP898-1002 VIRGINIA BEACH, Virginia (Jul.
-28, 2023) – From right to left Capt.
-Carl Haywood, commander, Explosive Ordnance Disposal Group 2, Cmdr.
-Garrett Pankow, incoming commander of Mobile Diving and Salvage Unit (MDSU) 2 and Cmdr.
-Steven Cobos, outgoing commander, MDSU 2 listen to a benediction at a change of command ceremony at Drexler Manor Conference Center at Joint Expeditionary Base Little Creek-Fort Story, in Virginia Beach, Virginia Jul.
+230828-N-BP898-1003 VIRGINIA BEACH, Virginia (Jul.
+28, 2023) – Cmdr.
+Steven Cobos departs as the outgoing commander of Mobile Diving and Salvage Unit (MDSU) 2 in front of MDSU 2 Sailors and guests during change of command ceremony at Drexler Manor Conference Center in Joint Expeditionary Base Little Creek-Fort Story, in Virginia Beach, Virginia Jul.
 28, 2023.
 MDSU 2 is headquartered at Joint Expeditionary Base Little Creek-Fort Story under Explosive Ordnance Disposal Group 2 (EODGRU 2).
-EODGRU 2 provides skilled, capable, and combat-ready deployable forces around the globe to support a range of operations and oversees all east coast explosive ordnance disposal and dive and salvage operations.
-(U.S. Navy photo by Navy Diver First Class Caleb Capella//Released)
+EODGRU 2 provides skilled, capable, and combat-ready deployable forces around the globe to support a range of operations and oversees all east coast explosive ordnance disposal and dive and salvage operations (U.S. Navy photo by Navy Diver First Class Caleb Capella//Released)

 |Date Taken: